 We can outreach your potential clients wherever people use the latin alphabet.
 That means we don’t operate in Russia, China or Middle East.

 Most of our experience comes from Europe and Anglosaxon countries.
-Obviously we get best results in countries with high internet and smartphone penetration (more data means better results).
+Obviously we get the best results in countries with high internet and smartphone penetration (more data means better results).

 Facts and figures: